Dhruvnet/Dhruvnet/ReadMe.md

 #### <h3 align="center">An Engineering Undergrad student 💻 from India </h3>

 # 💫 About Me:
-| am pleased to welcome you to my GitHub profile, a collection of wide varieties of my work which including App Development 📱 , Web Development 🌐, Machine Learning 🤖 and Data Science 📊
+I am pleased to welcome you to my GitHub profile, a collection of wide varieties of my work which including App Development 📱 , Web Development 🌐, Machine Learning 🤖 , Data Science 📊 and much more..

 🔭 I’m currently working on Machine Learning and Deep Learning.<br>🌱 I’m currently exploring AI/ML.<br>💬 Ask me about anything about Android , Web Development  always happy to help.<br>⚡ Fun fact: Debugging is like being a detective in a crime movie